GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 The astrodata package itself has no built-in type or descriptor definitions.
-It contains only the infrastructure to load such definitions from an astrodata configuration package directory (which appears in the PYTHONPATH, RECIPEPATH, or ADCONFIGPATH environment variables as a directory complying with the "astrodata_xxx" naming convention, and containing at least one ADCONFIG_xyz or RECIPES_xyz sub-package.
+It contains only the infrastructure to load such definitions from an astrodata configuration package directory (the path of which must appear in the PYTHONPATH, RECIPEPATH, or ADCONFIGPATH environment variables as a directory complying with the "astrodata_xxx" naming convention, and containing at least one of either ADCONFIG_<whatever> or RECIPES_<whatever> sub-package.

 Here is an part of the Gemini type hierarchy, the GMOS_IMAGE branch of the GMOS types: